fachinformatiker/bb.css/README.md

 ## License

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+This work is licensed under the MIT License.